krakend/examples/governance/README.md

 # Quotas example

-Lets imagine we have several games, that share common mechanics, so we have a single place to limit access to resources.
+Imagine we are game company with a catalog of games that share common mechanics, and we want to have different limits to the resources to tweak game difficulty.

-Lets say those games are:
+We want single place to limit access to those resources.

+Lets give some names to the games:

 - Galaga (`galaga`)
 - Space Harrier (`space_harrier`)